nlucasti/pdsnd_github/README.md

 The program also provides error handling to avoid corrupt/incomplete data

+Note that the project does not source from any database.
 ### Files used
 Include bikeshare_2.py for the data analysis and chicago.csv, new_york_city.csv, washington.csv for data analysis